Help in a crisis during Coronavirus COVID-19 pandemic

 We are a group of Specialist Learning Disability Nurses based in the Community Learning Disability Teams (CLDT's)

-Our service is for adults (18-65) with a diagnosis of an intellectual disability.
+Our service is for adults (over 18) with a diagnosis of an intellectual (learning) disability.
 We work closely with other health professionals.

 Community nurses can help with: